The Correlation Energy of the Electron Gas in the Mean-Field Regime: Introduction

 then it follows immediately from the CAR that these obey commutation relations of the form

 which are seen to be analogous to canonical commutation relations up to a correction term $\varepsilon_{k,l}\mleft(e_{p};e_{q}\mright)$ (the precise form of which is not important for this outline).
+Here $\{e_p\}_{p\in L_k}$ is the standard orthonormal basis for the (real) Hilbert space $\ell^2 (L_k)$.
 Furthermore, there holds the exact commutator

 which given the \textit{quasi-bosonic} behaviour of the $b_{k,p}^{\ast}$ operators suggests an informal relation of the form

 and defining operators $h_{k},P_{k}:\ell^{2}\mleft(L_{k}\mright)\rightarrow\ell^{2}\mleft(L_{k}\mright)$ and a vector $v_{k}\in\ell^{2}\mleft(L_{k}\mright)$ by